oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

         path "../../../../defined-sets/icmp-type-sets/icmp-type-set/name";
       }
       description
-        "reference to an ICMP type set to match the icmp type field";
+        "Reference to an ICMP type set to match the ICMP type field.";
     }
   }